These soft and flavorful Cut Out Sugar Cookies are melt-in-your-mouth delicious! This classic recipe has a couple twists

 - Lay out two large pieces of plastic wrap.
 Divide the dough in two and place each piece of dough on the plastic wrap.
 Form each piece into a disc and tightly cover.
 Place in the refrigerator for 2 hours or up to 1 day.

 - Preheat oven to 375°F with racks close to the center of the oven.
 Line two baking sheets with parchment (don't skip this step, it keeps the cookies from spreading too much).

 - Dust a flat work surface with powdered sugar (recommended) or flour.
 Working with one piece of dough at a time (keep the other in the fridge), roll out the dough until about ¼-inch thick.
 Use cookie cutters to cut the dough and transfer the cookies to the baking sheet (work quickly so the dough stays cold).
-See note about chilling dough after working with it.
+See note below about chilling dough after working with it.
+In order for the cookies to hold their shape the dough should stay cold.

 - Bake for 8-12 minutes, until the edges are just barely starting to turn light golden brown and the centers of the cookies are still slightly underdone (for softer cookies).
 Feel free to bake just a bit longer for crispier cookies.
 I recommend rotating the baking sheets from front to back and top to bottom once during bake time.
 Place the baking pans on wire racks and cool completely before proceeding with the remaining dough.